oscarpedrero/BloodyEncounters/README.md

 <details>
 <summary>Changelog</summary>

+`2.0.3`
+- Fixed the bug that the encounter spawn had.
+A new spawn system has been generated to avoid incompatibilities with other mods
+- Fixed bug that caused the BloodyEncounter reward system and death message to also affect the game's default NPC if the NPC Prefab was configured as BloodyEncounter.

 `2.0.0`
-- World boss functionality has been removed to create a standalone mod called BloodyBoss
+- World boss functionality has been removed to create a standalone mod called [BloodyBoss](https://github.com/oscarpedrero/BloodyBoss)
 - Updated to a VRising 1.0

 `1.5.0`